 Ceres has an abundance of passes connecting it with the outside world.
 One of the biggest is the Theronsberg Pass which forms a trio of passes into the north with the Hottentotskloof Pass and the Karoopoort.
 The pass (on the R46) connects Ceres with the R355 to Calvinia and Sutherland as well as linking up with the N1 highway just north of the Hexrivier Pass via another pass on the R46 - Die Venster (The Window).

 The Swaarmoed Pass is located approximately 20 km north-east of Ceres.
-The 8 km long tarred pass rises 445 vertical meters to summit at just over 1100 m ASL.
+The name translates from Afrikaans into 'Heavy Courage'.
+The 16 km long tarred pass descends 629 vertical meters from the summit at 1212 m ASL.
 It is the favourite access route to the snow fields on the highlands near Klondyke and Erfdeel farms, the latter perhaps better known as Matroosberg with a summit altitude of 2249m ASL - it is also the second highest peak in the Western Cape.
-(The highest being the Seweweeks Peak in the Swartberg range)
+(The highest being the Seweweeks Peak in the Swartberg range).

-The Bo-Swaarmoed Pass (sometimes also referred to as the Uitkomst Pass - after the farm at the foot of the pass) is located to the north of the Swaarmoed Pass, a few kilometers after the Matroosberg/Erfdeel turn-off.
-It is a gravel road that connects the summit of the Swaarmoed Pass 2,5 km north of the Erfdeel farm, where the tar road is boomed off to a private fruit farm and nature reserve, with the farm Uitkoms in the lower valley to the north.
-(They have dropped the "t" off from the old Dutch name.)
+The Bo-Swaarmoed Pass is located to the north of the much bigger Swaarmoed Pass, 3,5 km kilometers after the Matroosberg/Erfdeel turn-off.
+It is a gravel road that connects the summit area of the Swaarmoed Pass with the farm Uitkoms (Matjiesrivier) in the lower valley to the north.
+This is a very old farm with old buildings, dry packed stone walls and a unique and completely intact slave bell dating back to the early 1700's.

 Die Venster translates into The Window.
 This is an easy pass with gentle curves and a fairly small altitude gain/loss.
 However, what it lacks in technical drama, it more than makes up for in terms of grand scenery.
 The road ascends gradually from the west through a curve to the left as it heads for the lowest point between two mountain ranges.
 From the summit, a vast landscape opens up featuring flat plains stretching as far as the eye can see with rugged mountains interrupting the Karooscape.